Penguins Don't Fly: Reasoning about Generics through Instantiations and Exceptions: Implementation Details

 \subsection{Data}

-We use the in-submission GenGen data~\citep{bhagavatula2022neuro}.
-The dataset contains English generics, automatically generated via NeuroLogic\astar~\citep{lu2021neurologic} with GPT2-XL.
-For this study, we source from the subset of GenGen's test set found to be valid by the discriminator with probability at least $0.5$ (768 generics).
+We use the generics data from ~\citet{Bhagavatula2022I2D2IK}.
+For this study, we source from the subset of the test set found to be valid by the discriminator with probability at least $0.5$ (768 generics).
 Of these, we exclude all mentions of human referents (e.g., kinship labels, nationalities, titles, professions) and actions (e.g., studying for a test) to arrive at a dataset of 653 generics.
 We remove human referents using a seed set of human referent terms compiled based on WordNet~\citep{miller1995wordnet} and will be provided with the system code.
 We remove mentions of actions by excluding generics beginning with ``In order to''.
-The GenGen dataset is licensed under CC-BY and our usage aligns with the intended use of the data.
+The dataset is licensed under CC-BY and our usage aligns with the intended use of the data.

 \paragraph{Preprocessing} We remove adverbs of quantification (i.e., usually, typically, generally) from the generics and exclude generics with verbs of consideration (i.e., consider, posit, suppose, suspect, think).
 We also convert hedging statements to more explicit forms (e.g., ``may have to be'' to ``must be'').